18F/cloud-marketplaceholder/_pages/index.md

 title: Gov cloud market
 ---

-The cloud marketplace is a TTS Office of Acquisition project exploring the opportunity to turn Apps.gov from a SaaS discovery tool into a SaaS procurement tool.
+The cloud marketplace project is exploring revising [Apps.gov](https://apps.gov) from a Software as a Service (SaaS) discovery tool into a SaaS procurement tool.
+This project is being worked on by the [Technology Transformation Service](https://www.gsa.gov/tts) (TTS) Office of Acquisition.

 ## Hypotheses
-**A SaaS procurement tool could:**
+**After initial discussions with SaaS users, license managers, purchasers, and IT managers, the cloud marketplace team believes SaaS procurement tool could:**
 - dramatically reduce the amount of time it takes for an agency to acquire SaaS licenses and to increase/decrease the number of licenses used,
 - show public servants some of the SaaS tools their colleagues use,
 - clarify purchasing next steps,